-The risks arising in connection with corruption and bribery are continuously identified by the central office and analysed as required, and in any case at least once a year as part of the Group-wide risk analysis.
-Safeguards, e.g. controls and awareness measures, are derived and implemented in order to reduce risk.
+The risks arising in connection with corruption and bribery are analysed as required, and in any case at least once a year as part of the Group-wide risk analysis by the central office.
+Safeguards, e.g., controls and awareness measures, are derived and implemented in order to reduce risk.
 The annual report by the central office describes the key events, the findings of the audit measures conducted and the measures taken as a result.
-The risk analysis and the annual report are acknowledged and approved by the entire Board of Managing Directors.
+The risk analysis and the annual report are approved by the entire Board of Managing Directors.
 The Bank primarily pursues a preventive approach in which the risk of corruption and bribery is minimised through adequate employee awareness.